 All-purpose flour and cake flour - what are they in France?

 Please check the sell-by date on flour.
 We've all done it - using out of date flour thinking it would be ok but it results in an unpleasant aftertaste.
-Especially for nut flours (chestnut, coconut or almond flour/ground almonds) which leave a rancid, bitter taste.
+Especially for nut flours (chestnut, coconut or almond flour/ground almonds).
+When out of date, they leave a rancid, bitter taste.

 Do I need to sift flour?